 Fallout 4 includes a launcher which you must go through to launch the game.
 In it you can configure graphics options (you can’t configure most of them in-game), mod files, and other settings.
 Note that there is no built-in method for changing FOV or disabling mouse acceleration.
 You must edit two INI files manually (follow this guide to do so) or use Fallout 4 Configuration Tool (which is a GUI application that edits the INIs for you).
 Configuration Tool is recommended since it’s easy to use and has other options like disabling the intrusive compass.

-What is incredible is that the game lets you choose any HUD color and any Pip-Boy color you want, by providing RGB sliders for each.
+It is cool that the game lets you choose any HUD color and any Pip-Boy color you want, by providing RGB sliders for each.
 A small feature that goes a really long way.
 You can also adjust HUD opacity as with their previous games.

-Bethesda did try their hardest to make Fallout 3 a good satire, and they did a good job with that.
-They put effort into the same thing with Fallout 4, and while for the most part it works, there is one glaring exception; protagonist dialogue.
+Bethesda did try their hardest to make Fallout 3 a good satire, but when it came to the story, the main quest, Fallout 3 doesn’t have much beyond Three Dog.
+Fallout 4 is structured similarly; the satire, which is far weaker in this game, is mostly placed outside of the main quest and story.
+The story is dead serious, to its own detriment.
 Almost all of the dialogue options available to the player lack the satirical wit that’s present in every other Fallout game (even Fallout 3).
 Very generic dialogue from the protagonist, even more generic than the rest of the game’s dialogue.

-Fallout 4 actually shows better character development than Fallout 3 and Skyrim but still nothing noteworthy, and it sacrifices potential originality just to satisfy the vocal LGBT community, by making all companions bisexual (the ones that can be romanced at least).
-This is an annoying trend, more blatant than even Dragon Age: Inquisition.
+Fallout 4 actually shows better character development than Fallout 3 and Skyrim but still nothing noteworthy even by gaming standards, and it sacrifices potential originality just to satisfy the vocal LGBT community, by making all companions bisexual (the ones that can be romanced at least).
+This is an amusing trend, more blatant than even Dragon Age: Inquisition.

 Fallout 4 begins just before the war that ended it all in 2077, when the world plummeted itself into chaos through nuclear fire.
 Why did this nuclear apocalypse happen?
 In a word, resources.
 Technology had advanced so much that the planet’s resources were becoming very scarce.
 Wars were fought over the last remaining resources, but ultimately that wasn’t enough.
 Total devastation came soon after.
 Just like the famous Fallout saying goes, war never changes.

 In New Vegas, there were many different dialogue checks; that is, an actual unique dialogue option for different attributes, skills, and even perks.
-This includes but is not limited to:
+Elaborating on the above image, this includes but is not limited to:

 - Speech skill and Charisma score (Fallout 4 combines these into one which is fine, nothing is lost)